 III.
-CONCLUSION In sum, the Court agrees that the conduct underlying Ms. Vaughn's conviction was egregious, longstanding, and offensive.
+CONCLUSION In sum, Ms. Vaughn's conviction is based on egregious, longstanding, and offensive conduct.
 In light of this and her criminal history, this Court will not second-guess its original assessment that she should be supervised for a term of three years.
 THEREFORE, IT IS HEREBY ORDERED that Defendant's motion for early termination of supervised release (D.I.
-17) is DENIED.
+20) is DENIED.